cisagov/ScubaGear/baselines/aad.md

 - _Last modified:_ June 2023

 #### MS.AAD.3.5v1
-The authentication methods SMS, Voice Call and Email OTP SHALL be disabled.
+The authentication methods SMS, Voice Call, and Email OTP SHALL be disabled.

 - _Rationale:_ This policy helps reduce the possibility for users to  register and authenticate with the weakest authenticators.
 Thus users are forced to use stronger MFA methods.
 - _Last modified:_ June 2023
 - _Note:_ This policy is only applicable if the tenant has their Manage Migration feature set to Migration Complete because that is required to manage the respective configuration options from the combined MFA / SSPR authentication methods page.

 #### MS.AAD.3.6v1
-Phishing-resistant MFA SHALL be required for Highly Privileged Roles.
+Phishing-resistant MFA SHALL be required for highly privileged roles.

 - _Rationale:_ This is a backup security policy to help protect privileged access to the tenant in the event that the conditional access policy which requires MFA for all users is disabled or misconfigured.
 - _Last modified:_ June 2023